 3. Don't keep the stairs a secret.
 Remember, they probably have luggage, and they'll want to be prepared for the climb to your fifth-floor walk-up.

 4. Provide storage space.
 Even if it’s just a collapsible clothes rail that you bring out when guests stay, it can help.
 They'll have to put their clothes somewhere.

+5. Stay in touch during the visit.
 Make sure your guests are happy and keep the lines of communication open (without bothering them).
 Email is probably best.